khal33d-hub/stock-deployment/README.md

 # stock-deployment
-streamlit deployment for stock market MI
+streamlit deployment for STOCK MARKET FORECASTING PROJECT via HEROKU

+THIS IS JUST THE PROTOTYPE DEPLOYMENT